Sign In Register

 Safety Score1.0 / 5.0

-Summersville has an average annual temperature of 52°F (11°C).
+Summersville experiences four distinct seasons with an average annual temperature of 52°F (11°C).
 Winters average 31°F in January while summers reach 71°F in July.
-Annual precipitation is 49.8 inches.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 49.8 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,924 feet.

 Temperature